fredrik-bakke/kmall-csharp/README.md

     //Writes the datagram at the same position as it was read.
-    //This functionality is achieved by storing the datagram's file position in the EMdgm.DatagramPosition field. w.WriteDatagramAtDatagramPosition(dgm);
+    //This functionality is achieved by storing the datagram's file position in the EMdgm.DatagramPosition field.
+    //Note however that currently the datagram will overwrite parts of the next datagram if its length has increased. w.WriteDatagramAtDatagramPosition(dgm);
   }
 }
 ```

 ### Known Issues
 - Doubles are (sometimes) read wrong.
-I'm suspecting this has something to do with big- vs. little-endian encodings.
+It is suspected that this has something to do with big- vs. little-endian encodings.
 - Doubles are sometimes written wrong as well, even though this shouldn't be a problem with endianness.
 - KMbinary datagrams are not read properly, but the implemented field order matches the format specification.
 - KMbinary datagrams are not writing properly.
 Some fields are disappearing.